Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Implementation and numerical experiments

 \subsubsection{Strong scaling}

-For the strong scaling experiment the global number of degrees of freedom is fixed at about 4 million.
-The coarse grid problem consists of approximately 4,000 unknowns.
+For the strong scaling experiment the global number of degrees of freedom used to discretize the 2D test problem is fixed at about 4 million.
+The coarse-grid problem consists of approximately 4,000 unknowns.
 The number of subdomains used on the fine level takes values in \(\left\{4,16,64,256\right\}\).
-This means that the coarse grid problem is always smaller than the typical subdomain problem, and no load imbalance arises between the two levels.
+This means that the coarse-grid problem is always smaller than the typical subdomain problem, and no slowdown due to an imbalance of the computational cost of coarse and fine solve should arise.

-The timing results are shown in the top of Figure~\ref{fig:strongScaling2level}.
+The timing results are shown in the top of \Cref{fig:strongScaling2level}.
 Both synchronous and asynchronous method display good strong scaling behavior.
 It is observed that the synchronous method is faster than the asynchronous method for smaller subdomain count.
 But already for 64 subdomains this behavior is reversed, and the asynchronous method outperforms the synchronous one.
 This suggests that synchronization is an important factor already at modest core count.

-At the bottom of Figure~\ref{fig:strongScaling2level}, we show the timing results in the case of load imbalance.
+At the bottom of \Cref{fig:strongScaling2level}, we show the timing results in the case of load imbalance.
 It can be seen that the asynchronous method is faster than the synchronous one independent of the number of subdomains, and that its performance advantage increases as more processes are used.